 Customizing the appearance

 You can customize the appearance of the Map visual.
-Click anywhere on the visual and set the properties in the Format section.
+Click anywhere on the visual and set the properties in the Format visual pane.

 The map settings include a "Style" option that enables users to choose the map type such as Road, Aerial, Dark, Light and Grayscale, along with "Controls" option that provides control over features like zoom, lasso selection, and auto zoom buttons with toggles for activation.